-FDP_ACF.1.1/ Authentication_SFP The TSF shall enforce the Authentication_SFP to objects based on the following:Subjects:S.User, S.Apple_WatchObjects:the TSFSecurity attributes:"Watch Unlock" FDP_ACF.1.2/ Authentication_SFP The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: S.User is authenticated according to FIA_UAU.5 FDP_ACF.1.3/ Authentication_SFP The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: If "Watch Unlock" set to "enabled", S.Apple_Watch gives S.User the capability to: Unlock the TOE Approve other requests (related to the security functions of the TOE) to enter their administrator password.
-FDP_ACF.1.4/ Authentication_SFP The TSF shall explicitly deny access of subjects to objects based on the following addi- tional rules: " Password_off " is enabled.
+FDP_ACF.1.1/ Authentication_SFP The TSF shall enforce the Authentication_SFP to objects based on the following: Subjects: S.User, S.Apple_Watch Objects: the TSF Security attributes: "Watch Unlock" FDP_ACF.1.2/ Authentication_SFP The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: S.User is authenticated according to FIA_UAU.5 FDP_ACF.1.3/ Authentication_SFP The TSF shall explicitly authorise access of subjects to objects based on the for additional rules: If "Watch Unlock" set to "enabled", S.Apple_Watch gives S.Uscapability to: - Unlock the TOE - Approve other requests (related to the security functions of the TOE) to enable discovered administrator password.
+FDP_ACF.1.4/ Authentication_SFP The TSF shall explicitly deny access of subjects to objects based on the following additional rules: "Password_off" is enabled.